 We're proud to be committing to Theatre of Sanctuary Status.

 Cast works in partnership with Doncaster Conversation Club, who support people who are seeking asylum in Doncaster.

-Over the last two years, the Paul Hamlyn Foundation has funded over 300 free theatre tickets for Sanctuary Seekers as well as opportunities to work with world-class theatre companies such as Gecko and English Touring Theatre.
+Over recent years, the Paul Hamlyn Foundation has funded over 300 free theatre tickets for Sanctuary Seekers as well as opportunities to work with world-class theatre companies such as Gecko and English Touring Theatre.

 People seeking asylum have also had the chance to take part in theatre performances and events such as ‘The Truth to Power Café’ in February 2018 and an Open Mike Mefil in July 2018, providing a platform for sharing personal stories through spoken word.
 Cast has worked with Sanctuary seekers through our Scriptworks programme which supports local artists to develop their written work and their performances skills.